-The mission is to offer MFDS an enjoyable and memorable dining at the McGill community through food destinations distinctly that reflect the culinary creativity and the essence of Montreal.
+The mission is to offer McGill Food and Dining Services an enjoyable and memorable dining at the McGill community through food destinations distinctly that reflect the culinary creativity and the essence of Montreal.

-From the initial application: We are committed to providing the highest quality of customer service; promote health and nutrition education, ensuring social responsibility, the implementation of effective policies and delivery of our food passion for, people and excellence.
-Why we wanted the Macerator (refer to the complete summary here):
+The group is committed to providing the highest quality of customer service; promote health and nutrition education, ensuring social responsibility, the implementation of effective policies and delivery of our food passion for, people and excellence.

-To measure the success of this project, the weight and volume data for food waste will be collected before and after treatment to determine accurately the difference in% at all three sites for the first month of operation.
+To measure the success of this project, the weight and volume data for food waste will be collected before and after treatment.